yguitton/training-material/topics/genome-annotation/tutorials/braker3/tutorial.md

 {: .hands_on}

 Click on the newly created dataset's eye to display it.
 You will see a JBrowse genome browser.
 You can have a look at the [JBrowse tutorial]({% link topics/visualisation/tutorials/jbrowse/tutorial.md %}) for a more in-depth description of JBrowse.

+We have embedded a copy of the resulting JBrowse here, if something went wrong during one of the steps you can always just check this output:

+{% snippet topics/visualisation/faqs/visualizations_jbrowse_annotation_braker3.html datadir="data" %}

+Check that **Braker3 annotation** is selected in the top left-hand corner.
+If not, select it to view the annotation.

 # Conclusion